 1 General considerations topenlarge

-A common problem in managing mandibular fractures involves dealing with teeth in the line of fracture.
+A common problem in managing mandibular fractures involves dealing with teeth in the line of fracture (frequent source of complications).
 Commonly, there are impacted wisdom teeth associated with mandibular angle fractures.
 However, any fracture involving the dentate areas of the jaw has the potential to involve erupted teeth in the fracture line.

 The surgeon can either remove the offending tooth or leave it in place if it is thought not to compromise the result of fracture treatment.